Attilius/travel-guide-api/README.md

 ## **Using for this api:**

-Add this endpoint part of api for your application.
+Add this URL part of api for your application.

 `https://travelguide-api.herokuapp.com/addresses/{service}/{cityName}`